microsoft/MicrosoftDisplayCaptureTools/README.md

 ### Prerequisites

-A test system running Windows 11 Pro or Enterprise.
+A test system running Windows 11 Enterprise or Pro For Workstations

 You will need to install:
 1. Visual Studio 2022 with the following components: